Filing a Claim for Refund (Publication 117)

 • Six months from the date a determination (billing) became final, for most programs.

-• Three years from the date we collected an involuntary payment, such as from a levy or lien (except for Motor Vehicle Fuels Tax and Tax on Insurers as the collection for these tax programs are handled by the State Controller’s Office).
+• Three years from the date we collected an involuntary payment, such as from a levy or lien (except for Motor Vehicle Fuels Tax and Tax on Insurers, as the collection for these tax programs are handled by the State Controller’s Office).

 Be sure to file your claim for refund by the applicable deadline.
 If you don't file on time, you will not receive a refund, even if you paid too much tax.
+For assistance in determining the deadline, please call our Customer Service Center at 1‑800‑400‑7115 (TTY:711).
+Customer service representatives are available Monday through Friday from 7:30 a.m. to 5:00 p.m.
+(Pacific time), except state holidays.

-• Pay the correct tax at a CDTFA office and obtain a tax clearance before you register your vehicle with the DMV, or
+• Pay the correct tax at a CDTFA office and obtain a tax clearance before you register your vehicle with DMV, or

 To file a claim for refund on overpaid use tax to the DMV, please follow these steps: